How to Plan your African Dream Safari – Step by Step Advice

 - Cultural Encounters in Uganda include Time with the Batwa, Karimojong, and Ik Peoples.

-- Relax and Chill out: At the end of the Safari, spend a couple of days on the Tropical Sandy beach Ssese Islands.
+- Relax and Chill out: At the end of the Safari, spend a couple of days on the Tropical Sandy Beach Ssese Islands.
 Bulago Island’s Pineapple Beach resort is the perfect spot.

 4. How many Days will I need for my African Safari?